Coffet/PersonalPortfolioWebsite/README.md

 | The VPS already exists — only ship a new build | [If you already have a server](#if-you-already-have-a-server)                                     |

 You can develop forever without a server.
-A VPS is only for putting [coft.moe](https://coft.moe) (or your domain) on the public internet.
+A VPS is only for putting [a domain](https://coft.moe) (or your domain) on the public internet.

 ---